-In accordance with the Americans with Disabilities Act, the library is handicapped accessible.
+In accordance with the Americans with Disabilities Act, the library is accessible.
 If you are in need of a sign language interpreter and/or hearing devices please notify library staff in advance of your visit.

 The library collection contains sign language books and videos, large print books and audiobooks, as well as a limited collection of children’s braille books.